EfficientWP/genesis-simple-customizations/trunk/readme.txt

 The Easy Genesis plugin allows you to make many customizations and setting changes to your Genesis-powered site, without having to write custom code.
 You must be using version 2.2 or higher of the [Genesis theme framework](https://efficientwp.com/genesis "Genesis theme framework").

+**IMPORTANT: Easy Genesis 2.2 Updates**

+* Fixed bug with upgrade not saving old settings (If you upgraded to version 2.0 or 2.1, and saved any settings, you may need to redo some settings.
+If you are upgrading from a previous version you won't have to worry about this.)
+* Fixed bug with featured image icons not showing up

 **IMPORTANT: MAJOR UPDATES WITH VERSION 2.0**

 * Changed plugin name to Easy Genesis